5 Rules for When to Buy Airline Tickets

-Let’s start off with basic advice for all travelers: Always compare airfare prices.
+Let’s start off with the best and most basic advice for any airfare shopper: Always compare airfare prices.
 No single airline always has the best deal.
 If you don’t compare, you could pay too much.
 More good tips:

-According to FareCompare’s database of current and historical airfares (one of the world’s largest), airfare pricing trends show the best day to shop for U.S. domestic tickets is Tuesday and the best time on Tuesday is about 3 p.m. eastern.
+According to FareCompare’s database of current and historical airfares (one of the world’s largest), airfare pricing trends show the best day to shop for U.S. domestic tickets is Tuesday and the best time on Tuesday is about 3 p.m. eastern time.
 Here’s why:

 - Other airlines lower prices to stay competitive